chiffa/GAN_evo/dev_log.rst

 That would allow a single function, unifying the match, training and cross-training

-- TEST: Add a true switcheability for CUDA devices
+- DONE: Add a true switcheability for CUDA devices

 - DONE: add mail signalling for proper completion (cf mails with Fabian)